There’s hardly a female left on the face of the earth who has not heard of Pinterest. But what about a Pinterest Party?

 4. We also discussed making our get-together a regular occurrence.
 We made a Pinterest Party board so that everyone could contribute ideas towards future parties.
 We decided that one girl will choose the “craft” each time, and she’ll be the one responsible for acquiring all of the supplies.
 Hey, somebody’s gotta do the work…we might as well share the load.

 5. When the night was over, each girl went home with several bath bombs but, more importantly, several new friends.
 The beauty of the party was less in the crafts or the food—although that part was definitely fun—but more about the opportunity to meet new people and get to hear their stories.

-I know there’s a lot of criticism about Pinterest and the way it makes us focus on things that we don’t have and tends to chisel away at our contentment.
-And I can totally see that.
+Sure there’s a lot of criticism about Pinterest and the way it makes us focus on things that we don’t have and tends to chisel away at our contentment—and I can totally see that.
 But, as in all avenues of social networking, if it is used in moderation, it can also be a really cool way to bring people together.